ipfs-inactive/glossary/README.md

 - js-iprs _Forthcoming_
 —https://github.com/ipfs/specs/blob/master/overviews/implement-ipfs.md#iprs

+### Undefined terms

+These terms are not yet defined, but have been suggested as good terms to work on.
+Please define them if you can!

-### cbor, starlog, starship, solarnet, DHT (Distributed Hash Table), merkle-dag, Fuse
+cbor, starlog, starship, solarnet, DHT (Distributed Hash Table), Fuse

 ## Contribute